matthias18771/matthias_dclink/README.md

 # rival_dclink
-This resource synchronizes discord permissions to a FiveM server running es_extended
+This resource synchronizes discord permissions to a FiveM server running es_extended or qb-core

 ## FAQ

+#### How do I enable qb-core support?
+Set framework to "qbcore" in config.lua - this is the only step needed!

 #### How do I set this up?